Azure/reliable-web-app-pattern-dotnet/known-issues.md

 * [Configure active geo-replication for Enterprise Azure Cache for Redis instances](https://learn.microsoft.com/en-us/azure/azure-cache-for-redis/cache-how-to-active-geo-replication)
 * [High availability and disaster recovery for Azure Cache for Redis](https://learn.microsoft.com/en-us/azure/azure-cache-for-redis/cache-high-availability#importexport)

-# Challenges that could surface when trying the code

-* Error: no project exists; to create a new project, run 'azd init'
-* The deployment 'relecloudresources' already exists in location
-* DeploymentScriptBootstrapScriptExecutionFailed
-* Service request failed.
-Status: 403 (Forbidden) when running locally
-* Cannot execute shellscript `/bin/bash^M: bad interpreter`
-* Login failed for user '&lt;token-identified principal&gt;' SQL Server, Error 18456

 ## Error: no project exists; to create a new project, run 'azd init'
 When using the `azd provision` command it will check your current working directory for an `azure.yaml` file.